diaoquesang/GL-LCM/README.md

 ```

 ## Evaluation
-To do the evaluation process of VQGAN, please run the following command:
+To do the evaluation process of VQGAN for visualization, please run the following command:
 ```
 python vq-gan_eval.py
 ```
-To do the evaluation process of the conditional latent diffusion model, please run the following command:
+To do the evaluation process of GL-LCM, please run the following command:
 ```
-python ldm_eval.py
+python batch_lcm_eval.py
 ```

 ## Training